Lob2018/SudoFX2024/README.md

     [Download, unzip, and keep all the files together (SudokuFX-v.v.v.bat to launch), from the latest Windows version of the file SudokuFX-v.v.v_windows.zip, available in Assets.](https://github.com/Lob2018/SudoFX2024/releases/latest)

-  - Application with Java Runtime Environment included
+  - Application with Java Runtime Environment included (latest distribution with x64 architecture)

     [Download and install the latest Windows version of the file SudokuFX_JVM-v.v.v.msi, available in Assets.](https://github.com/Lob2018/SudoFX2024/releases/latest)